 ssh into the Provider VM.

-- Data Management for VMware Tanzu does not support deleting a Standby Provider via the console.
-You must use the Data Management for VMware Tanzu API to remove a Standby Provider from the HA cluster.
+- VMware Data Services Manager does not support deleting a Standby Provider via the console.
+You must use the VMware Data Services Manager API to remove a Standby Provider from the HA cluster.

 - After you delete a Standby Provider, the node can not be re-registered as a Standby; you must deploy a fresh Provider VM.